c9/templates/CONTRIBUTING.md

 5. Make a PR after you've completed testing

+## Style Guidelines
+We try to stick to 'Shiny new commit styles' from github: https://github.com/blog/926-shiny-new-commit-styles As well as git commit messages as you can find here: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

 ## Guidelines
 We will review any updates to images presented in PRs; they may not all get merged.
 New workspace types are welcome but can take a little longer to be reviewed and released on to production systems than minor fixes.